 “I firmly believe in what Meg and Aaron are doing,” said Erik.
 “Fitness is an important part of my life, and the service that Survivor Fitness provides is directly in line with my core values.”

 Earlier this year, Erik accepted an appointment to the Survivor Fitness Foundation board of directors.
 As chair of its fundraising committee, he has his sights set on expanding the program nationwide.

 “Anyone from Kingsport to Dyersburg who is fighting cancer should have access to this program, but it shouldn’t stop there,” said Erik.
 “There’s certainly a need for Survivor Fitness everywhere you can imagine, and we have the opportunity to really grow in the next five to ten years.”

 Today, Caroline may recall a version of her cancer journey that’s very different from Erik’s experience.

 “She vaguely remembers being sick in the hospital, but she clearly recalls eating a lot of Cheez-Its and watching Frozen on repeat,” he laughed.

 Despite their own versions of the past, Erik’s grateful for the chance to spend future Father’s Days making new memories with the daughter he loves.

-Erik Morrison is Vice President, Lease Purchase at Western Express.
-Originally from Maryville, he currently resides in Nashville with his wife Lindsey and their three children.
+Erik Morrison is Vice President of lease Purchase at Western Express.
+Originally from Maryville, he currently resides in Nashville with his wife Lindsey, and their three children.
 Click here for a complete list of Survivor Fitness board members.